UMCUGenetics/NanoRCS/README.md

 # Introduction
-NanoRCS (pronounced "Nano rocks") is a nanopore-based genome-wide Rolling Circle Amplification (RCA)-enhanced Consensus Sequencing method for cfDNA sequencing.
+NanoRCS is a nanopore-based genome-wide Rolling Circle Amplification (RCA)-enhanced Consensus Sequencing method for cfDNA sequencing.

 The repository was written by Li-Ting Chen and Myrthe Jager from [De Ridder lab](https://www.deridderlab.nl/) at the Center of Molecular Medicine, University Medical Center Utrecht, the Netherlands.